 About

-The vision for the DAL is to grow into a space in which users work together to stimulate research, a community of practice, where assistance and inspiration can be found and experimentation is encouraged.
+The DAL is a space in which users work together to stimulate research, build a community of practice, where assistance and inspiration can be found and experimentation is encouraged.

 The Digital Archaeology Lab, established in Fall 2016, supports the technological needs of the Cotsen faculty, students and staff by providing facilities, advice, and training.
 The DAL is located in A322 and is directed by Deidre Brin.